Article Summary: Historic Sites In New Mexico

 - The Headland Trail is a 2–mile loop which includes the Inscription Trail.
 It continues to the top of the bluff.
 There you’ll be treated to spectacular views of the Zuni Mountains, the volcanic craters of the El Malpais area, and the El Morro valley.
 On this trail is the Ancestral Puebloan ruin, Atsinna, or “place of writings on rock.”
 There, between approximately 1275 to 1350 AD, up to 600 people lived in this 355 room pueblo.

 CHECK OUT: 15 MUST-SEE HISTORIC SITES IN ARIZONA

-8. Historic Petroglyph National Monument
+8. Petroglyph National Monument

-It protects one of the largest petroglyph sites in North America, featuring designs and symbols carved onto volcanic rocks by Native Americans and Spanish settlers 400 to 700 years ago.
+It’s is a fascinating look into the past and it protects one of the largest petroglyph sites in North America, featuring designs and symbols carved onto volcanic rocks by Native Americans and Spanish settlers 400 to 700 years ago.

 These images are a record of cultural expression and hold profound spiritual significance for contemporary Native Americans and for the descendants of the early Spanish settlers.